54TH GRADUATING CLASS CELEBRATES COMMENCEMENT

 70 percent of graduates received merit-based scholarships, totaling $29 million

 Both salutatorian Luke Drennan and valedictorian Matthew Timo called their fellow classmates to embrace the fruits of their educational experience, rely on their fellow brothers of the Academy, and to step forward to embrace the next step.

-94 percent of graduates will be attending schools ranked by US News & World Report
+94 percent of graduates will be attending schools ranked by US post & World Report

 Alumni from the Class of 1966 were present for the ceremony to confer the graduates with a Challenge Coin, a tradition started three years ago by the Class of 1963–CBA’s first graduating class.